bsutton/sounds/README.md

 - [x] Seeking example in `Example` project
 - [x] Volume Control
 - [x] Sync timing for recorder callback handler
-- [ ] Record PCM on Android
-- [ ] Record OPUS on Android
+- [ ] Enable support of third party Codecs
-- [ ] Streaming records to speech to text
+- [ ] Embed Codec into a to MediaFormat.

 ### DEBUG

-When you face below error,
+When you face the following  error,

 ```
 * What went wrong: